WOLFRAM

 It is worth noting that if a non-numeric value is entered in the Value field in the variable views, such as the name of another variable or an expression, the unit next to the Value field changes to the base unit.
 Only numerical literals are automatically converted in the graphical user interface.

-Also, if the quantity is relative, such as a temperature difference, you need to tell System Modeler this to ensure unit conversions are performed correctly.
+Also, if the quantity is relative, such as a temperature difference, and the specified unit does not signify this (for instance "K" for Kelvin), you need to tell System Modeler this to ensure unit conversions are performed correctly.
 This can be done under the Advanced tab in the Component Properties dialog for a specific variable or for all variables of a specific type in the Class Properties of the type.

 Specifying a type to have a relative unit under the Advanced tab in the Class Properties dialog.

-An advanced configuration feature allows switching out complete classes used in a model.
+The class redeclaration configuration feature allows switching out complete classes used in a model.
 This makes it easier to quickly reconfigure parts of your model.
-Classes that can be replaced with other classes are classes with the replaceable property.
-Replaceable classes are shown as parameters in your model.
+For a class to be replaceable, it must have the replaceable property set.
+This property can be set from the Class Properties dialog.
+Replaceable classes in your model are shown as parameters.

 A replaceable class shown as a parameter, with available choices shown in the drop-down menu.

-To redeclare the replaceable class, choose one of the items in the drop-down menu.
+To redeclare a replaceable class, choose one of the items in the drop-down menu.
+Each item represents a compatible class.
+For a class to be compatible, it should extend the constraining type of the replaceable class declaration.

 For more information on replaceable classes, class redeclarations and model reusability in general, see the tutorial on Reusable and Configurable Models.